cornwallluke/dithering/README.md

 # dithering
-python dithering with arbitrary matrix
+Arbitrary image dithering, implemented separately in C++ and python with OpenCV